yichousun/Spring2022_CS249_GNN/Course_Project/Group13_Dissimilar_Nodes_Improves_Graph_Active_Learning/README.md

 ## Project Introduction

-In this paper, we introduce a new concept, dissimilarity, and propose three scoring functions based on this idea: feature dissimilarity score (FDS), structure dissimilarity score (SDS), and embedding dissimilarity score (EDS).
+In this paper, we introduce a novel concept, dissimilarity, and propose three scoring functions based on this idea: feature dissimilarity score (FDS), structure dissimilarity score (SDS), and embedding dissimilarity score (EDS).

 Our experimental results shows that our proposed method could boost the performance of node classification tasks of Graph Convolutional Networks by about 2.5$\%$ when the number of labels is fixed.